 The proposed development is entirely within the County's jurisdiction.
-The proposed project is less than a miles from the City of Kennesaw, and less than two miles from the City of Marietta.
-The proposed project is less than a mile from the McCollom Field Airport.
+The proposed project is adjacent to the City of Palmetto and less than two miles from Coweta County and Fayette County.

 Will the proposed project be located close to land uses in other jurisdictions that would benefit, or be negatively impacted, by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.